 12. Just try to come up with something.

 Translation: “Can you just understand our brand and what I want and what our CEO and marketing team want without me having to tell you anything?”

 Translation: “We want to be professional but still approachable – maybe add some comic sans?”

 14. I’ll know it when I see it.

 Translation: “I have terrible taste, and I’m a little embarrassed to admit it.
 I’d rather you just accidentally stumble upon my aesthetic.”

 15. This doesn’t really say “us”.
 (Related: This isn’t on brand.)

 Translation: “It definitely fits the brand standards we gave you, but I don’t like it, and I can’t figure out why.”

 Unfortunately, when it comes to fostering constructive communications with your clients, there’s no easy fix.
 However, you can at least give them the ability to provide better feedback.
 Ashore allows your approvers to put their ideas in context on the proof – whether it be a PDF, an audio recording or a video.
 Threaded comments and markup tools help them get their point across with ease, and proof options, custom checklists and version stacking keep you sane throughout the process.

 By putting their feedback in context directly on the proof, you’ll have a clearer idea of what your clients are trying to tell you.
 This will reduce the number of revision cycles you need to go through, and increase approval rates for your projects by up to 50%.
 Instead of spending time deciphering what your clients actually mean, use Ashore and let them tell you.
-Sign up for the 14-day free trial today!
+Sign up for free today!